peteroupc/html3dutil/tutorials/colors.md

 The steps for darkening, lightening, and desaturating RGB colors are pretty much the same as with HTML colors.

 An alternate syntax for RGB colors supports the alpha component (see "What Is an Alpha Component?", below): in the example `rgba(192,64,0,0.5)`, the `0.5` is the alpha component.
-This component can be used with either range for RGB colors, either 0-255 or percentages.
+This component supports either range for RGB colors, either 0-255 or percentages.
 (Note that the example starts with `rgba`, not just `rgb`.)

 <a id=What_Is_an_HSL_Color></a>